movd/devopswithkubernetes/README.md

 ### Exercise 2.07

 The state of the todo application gets stored in a PostgreSQL database.
-The app hooked up via [Sequelize](https://github.com/sequelize/sequelize).
-The table get created based on the [Task model](https://github.com/movd/devopswithkubernetes/blob/2229fc1779d08d97d4168b44536a96c599a6882c/project/backend/src/models/task.ts).
+The app is hooked up via [Sequelize](https://github.com/sequelize/sequelize).
+The table gets created based on the [Task model](https://github.com/movd/devopswithkubernetes/blob/2229fc1779d08d97d4168b44536a96c599a6882c/project/backend/src/models/task.ts).
 For deployment the db connection parameter and password are stored and read from `secret.yaml`.
 This time around I'm not using SealedSecret.
-Only the backend and the deployment setup where changed.
+Only the backend and the deployment setup were changed.

 <table>
 <tr>